ohuc/CaffeineHealth/README.md

 ## ✨ Features

 ### 🏠 Dashboard
-- **Live caffeine curve** — a smooth 24-hour chart showing your active caffeine level, updated in real time
+- **Live caffeine curve:** a smooth 24-hour chart showing your active caffeine level, updated in real time
-- **Emoji markers** — each logged drink appears on the chart with its emoji for quick visual reference
+- **Emoji markers:** each logged drink appears on the chart with its emoji for quick visual reference
-- **Sleep forecast** — see how much caffeine will still be active at your bedtime and whether it crosses your safe threshold
+- **Sleep forecast:** see how much caffeine will still be active at your bedtime and whether it crosses your safe threshold
-- **Today's total** — at-a-glance milligram count for everything consumed today
+- **Today's total:** at-a-glance milligram count for everything consumed today
-- **Drink detail sheet** — tap any logged drink to see its contribution curve, peak level, current level, and total impact over time
+- **Drink detail sheet:** tap any logged drink to see its contribution curve, peak level, current level, and total impact over time
-- **Quick actions** — edit, duplicate, or delete entries directly from the detail sheet
+- **Quick actions:** edit, duplicate, or delete entries directly from the detail sheet

 ### ☕ Drink Catalog
-- **Curated drink database** — browse drinks across categories like coffee, tea, energy drinks, soda, and more
+- **Curated drink database:** browse drinks across categories like coffee, tea, energy drinks, soda, and more
-- **Search & filter** — Material 3 search bar with expressive category filter chips
+- **Search & filter:** Material 3 search bar with expressive category filter chips
-- **One-tap logging** — log a drink with a single tap and get snackbar confirmation
+- **One-tap logging:** log a drink with a single tap and get snackbar confirmation
-- **Custom serving sizes** — adjust caffeine amount and timing before logging
+- **Custom serving sizes:** adjust caffeine amount and timing before logging

 ### 🧬 Personalized Onboarding
-- **Guided profiling flow** — set your age range, weight, bedtime, sleep sensitivity, lifestyle factors, and relevant medications
+- **Guided profiling flow:** set your age range, weight, bedtime, sleep sensitivity, lifestyle factors, and relevant medications
-- **Pharmacokinetic modeling** — the app calculates a personalized caffeine half-life based on real-world factors (smoking, alcohol, CYP1A2 inhibitors)
+- **Pharmacokinetic modeling:** the app calculates a personalized caffeine half-life based on real-world factors (smoking, alcohol, CYP1A2 inhibitors)
-- **Science-backed sources** — every lifestyle adjustment links to its pharmacological source
+- **Science-backed sources:** every lifestyle adjustment links to its pharmacological source
-- **Skip-friendly** — sensible defaults if you prefer to get started immediately
+- **Skip-friendly:** sensible defaults if you prefer to get started immediately

 ### ⚙️ Settings
-- **Half-life tuning** — fine-tune your caffeine metabolism rate
+- **Half-life tuning:** fine-tune your caffeine metabolism rate
-- **Bedtime configuration** — set your typical sleep time for accurate forecasts
+- **Bedtime configuration:** set your typical sleep time for accurate forecasts
-- **Sleep threshold** — define the milligram level you consider safe before bed
+- **Sleep threshold:** define the milligram level you consider safe before bed
-- **Appearance** — theme and display preferences
+- **Appearance:** theme and display preferences
-- **Date & time format** — 12-hour / 24-hour clock, date format customization
+- **Date & time format:** 12-hour / 24-hour clock, date format customization

 ---